 Each node in your cluster is a VM.
-When VM tracking is enabled, Anthos clusters on VMware attaches tags to your cluster worker nodes and control-plane nodes.
+When VM tracking is enabled, GKE on VMware attaches tags to your cluster worker nodes and control-plane nodes.
 You can use the tags to select VMs that belong to a particular user cluster or node pool.

 Each control-plane node is given a tag that specifies the cluster name.